Jorge Soler Player Props: Marlins vs. Reds

 Jorge Soler At The Plate

-- Soler leads Miami in total hits (96) this season while batting .241 with 46 extra-base hits.
+- Soler has 97 hits, which ranks first among Miami hitters this season, while batting .241 with 47 extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 111th in batting average, 68th in on-base percentage, and 28th in slugging.
+- Among qualified hitters, he ranks 111th in batting average, while his on-base percentage ranks 72nd and he is 26th in slugging.

+- Soler has picked up a hit in 69 of 109 games this year, with multiple hits 19 times.

-- Soler has had an RBI in 35 games this year (32.4%), including 16 multi-RBI outings (14.8%).
-He has also driven home three or more of his team's runs in five contests.
+- In 33.0% of his games this season, Soler has had at least one RBI.
+He's picked up more than one in 14.7% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.